DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network

-As observed, for each DNN, DeepVigor+ complete analysis requires significantly lower executions either in activations or filters analysis.
-Throughout the results, activations analysis by complete DeepVigor+ is 2.93 to 9.02 times faster than exhaustive FI.
-According to our detailed investigations, activations analysis by DeepVigor+ requires 6 forward simulations per neuron, on average, throughout the DNNs under study.
-In this regard, the introduced loss function to obtain the vulnerability values (box 4 in Fig \ref{fig:DV+flowchart}) contributes to skipping the analysis for up to 26\% of neurons.
-Moreover, the vulnerability value can be obtained by a single forward simulation for up to 55\% of neurons due to separating VVSS exploration (boxes 7 and 8 in Fig. \ref{fig:DV+flowchart}).
+As observed, for each CNN, DeepVigor+ complete analysis requires significantly fewer simulations than exhaustive FI and DeepVigor, in both activations and filters analysis.
+Throughout the results, activation analysis by complete DeepVigor+ is $2.93$ to $9.02$ times faster than exhaustive FI.
+Furthermore, DeepVigor+ outperforms DeepVigor in activations analysis, requiring $1.77$ to $4.28$ times fewer simulations.
+Note that the accuracy of DeepVigor to obtain VF is $<0.1\%$ while the accuracy of DeepVigor+ is $<1\%$.

+According to our detailed investigations, activation analysis by DeepVigor+ requires $6$ forward simulations per neuron, on average, throughout the CNNs under study.
+In this regard, the introduced loss function to obtain the vulnerability values (box 4 in Fig. \ref{fig:DV+flowchart}) contributes to skipping the analysis for up to $26\%$ of neurons.
+Moreover, the vulnerability value can be obtained by a single forward simulation for up to $55\%$ of neurons due to separating VVSS exploration (boxes 7 and 8 in Fig. \ref{fig:DV+flowchart}).